Paleo-Hebrew Leviticus Scroll: Partial translation of scroll

 The arrangement of the lines does not necessarily follow the arrangements used by modern scribes when copying from their Tikkun Soferim, a thing which does invalidate a Torah scroll.
 However, the use of section breaks follows closely the traditions bequeathed by the Masoretes, so that the Open section (פרשה פתוחה) in line no. 3 (Lev.
 23:23) starts at the beginning of the margin, after the previous verse ended on the previous line, followed by a very long vacant space (vacat) extending to the left margin, showing that it is an Open Section, whereas line no. 6 (Lev.
 23:26) is an anomaly of sorts, insofar that the MT makes it a Closed Section (פרשה סתומה), which should start in the middle of the column, with an intermediate space between it and the previous verse, but in the paleo-Hebrew Leviticus Scroll the section here starts at the beginning of the right margin, with the previous verse ending in the previous line and followed by a short vacant space extending to the left margin (which space is equivalent to that of about 14 letters).

 Likewise, in column no. three, the verse Lev.
 24:10 is made a Closed Section in the MT, but in the paleo-Hebrew Leviticus Scroll the section break starts at the beginning of the right margin, preceded by a line where the previous verse ends close to the start of the line, and a solitary paleo-Hebrew letter waw is written in the middle of that long-extended space, a tradition which is no longer recognised today.
 In Leviticus 20:1–6 (Fragment J), the Open Section is preceded by a vacant space, in the middle of which the Hebrew character waw is written to also signify the first letter in the word וידבר in the new section.
 In these places and others, the solitary waw is characteristically used in open spaces between paragraphs when the new paragraph should have begun with that letter.
 The use of a solitary waw in the middle of the section break is consistent with the practice found in paleo-Hebrew biblical manuscripts discovered in Qumran cave no. 4, showing fragments from the Book of Exodus, tentatively dated 100–25 BCE.

+As was customary for ancient Torah scrolls, words were joined together without spacing, as is seen in the paleo-Hebrew Leviticus scroll.
+Some words are broken in two, between two consecutive lines.
+The original paleo-Hebrew Leviticus scroll contained approximately 45 lines.